-2021 2020

 US\$'000 US\$'000

-At the beginning of the year 199,988 225,885
+At the beginning of the year 199,629 199,988

-Capital expenditure on property 245 340
+Capital expenditure on property 288 245

-Fair value adjustment (245) (27, 924)
+Fair value adjustment (16,380) (245)

-Exchange difference (359) 1,687
+Exchange difference (2,017) (359)

-Balance at end of the year 199,629 199,988
+Balance at end of the year 181,520 199,629

 Valuation losses (fair value adjustment) from investment property are recognised in profit and loss for the year.
-These are attributable to changes in unrealised losses relating to complete investment properties held at the end of the reporting period.
+These are attributable to changes in unrealised losses relating to completed investment properties held at the end of the reporting period.

 The valuation process is initiated by the Investment Adviser who appoints a suitably qualified valuer to conduct the valuation of the investment property.
 The results are overseen by the Investment Adviser.
 Once satisfied with the valuations based on their expectations, the Investment Adviser reports the results to the Board.
 The Board reviews the latest valuations based on its knowledge of the property market and compares these to previous valuations.
-The Group's investment properties were revalued at 30 June 2021 by an independent, professionally-qualified valuer, Savills.
+The Group's investment properties were revalued at 30 June 2022 by an independent, professionally-qualified valuer, Savills.
 The valuation has been carried out in accordance with the current Royal Institution of Chartered Surveyors (RICS) Appraisal and Valuation Standards to calculate the market value of the investment properties in their existing state and physical condition, with the assumptions that:

-- · The owner sells the property in the open market without any arrangement, which could serve to affect the value of the property. - The property is held for investment purposes. - The property is free from encumbrances, restrictions and outgoings of any onerous nature which could affect its value.
+- · The owner sells the property in the open market without any arrangement, which could serve to affect the value of the property. - The property is held for investment purposes. - · The property is free from encumbrances, restrictions and outgoings of any onerous nature which could affect its value.

 The fair value of investment property is determined by Savills, using recognised valuation techniques.
 The principal technique deployed is the income capitalisation method.
-The determination of the fair value of investment property requires the use of estimates such as future cash flows from assets (such as lettings, tenants' profiles, future revenue streams, capital values of fixtures and fittings, plant and machinery, any environmental matters and the overall repair and condition of the property) and discount rates applicable to those assets.
+The determination of the fair value of investment property requires the use of estimates such as future cash flows from assets (such as lettings, tenants' profiles, future revenue streams, capital values of fixtures and fittings, any environmental matters and the overall repair and condition of the property) and discount rates applicable to those assets.
 These estimates are based on the local market conditions existing at the reporting date.